Skip to main content

 try this simple case to familiarize heir the audit_helper.compare_queries

-with primary_software_products_fnm_test as (
+WITH primary_software_products_fnm_test AS (

 SELECT NULL::text AS source